 Think about it, even people who've lost a loved one or, heck, people who've been trained in grief and bereavement sometimes struggle to know what to say or do.
 No one thought to make "Supporting a Grieving Friend 101" a high school requirement (although I'm pretty sure it would be a lot more useful than that geometry class I took freshman year).
 No one gives you a handbook.

 The result?
-Many otherwise caring people do or say totally misguided things; while many grieving people turn to their friends and family and fail to find the support they need.
-With this in mind, as a holiday gift to grievers and all those out there trying to support grievers, we’d like to provide you with 8 tips for supporting a grieving friend this holiday season.
+Many otherwise caring people do or say totally misguided things.
+With this in mind, as a holiday gift to grieving people and all those out there trying to support them, we'd like to provide you with 8 tips for supporting a grieving friend this holiday season.